ABS Chairman, President and CEO calls upon insurance industry and class to work closer together in addressing the next-generation safety system.

 ABS continues to lead marine and offshore innovation.
 In a constantly evolving industry, ABS works alongside its partners tackling the most pressing technical, operational and regulatory challenges so that the marine and offshore industries operate safely, securely and responsibly.

+Tests designed to evaluate asset risks may be run in the ABS purpose-built Virtual Vessel Laboratory.
 Final testing and verification will be made for each asset through initial survey on board and annual renewal surveys.

 ABS continues its work with industry partners, IACS and the U.S. Coast Guard to develop products that will assist in assessing and implementing effective cybersecurity in information and operational technologies.